perlitz/perlitz.github.io/_texts/My favorite films.md

 ---

 This is an ongoing list of no particular order containing some of favorite films, all of the movies in the list are such that I consider either intresting, importent of just fun.
 I have choosen to add Rotten-Tomatoes top-critic score[^1] which I find to be the most informative of the scores[^2].
 Enjoy the list :)

 - [The Square (2017)](https://www.rottentomatoes.com/m/the_square_2017) (77%)

 A Ruben Östlund film about modern art, modern civilization and how they went wrong.

 - [FORCE MAJEURE (2015)](https://www.rottentomatoes.com/m/force_majeure_2014) (94%)

-A Ruben Östlund film about an unexpected turn of events
+A Ruben Östlund film about an unexpected turn of events.

 - [Elle (2016)](https://www.rottentomatoes.com/m/elle_2016) (85%)